-The 2022 UCCC Information Night will be held online via zoom with presentations from each of the 4 guest speakers.
+The 2023 UCCC Information Night will be held online via zoom with presentations from guest speakers.
 These will also be uploaded to YouTube and shared on YACI social media platforms after the event.

 Who can come?

-This event is open to anyone in the general public interested in liver cancer, but will be especially beneficial and advantageous for all UCCC registrants and those considering registration to attend.
+This event is open to anyone in the general public interested in lung cancer, but will be especially beneficial and advantageous for all UCCC registrants and those considering registration to attend.

 Why should I come?

-- Gain knowledge and deepen your understanding of liver cancer and the at-risk populations
+- Gain knowledge and deepen your understanding of lung cancer and the at-risk populations

 - Receive valuable tips and learn the keys to success from last year’s case competition winners.

-- Receive the opportunity to ask the guest speaker panel and the UCCC team any questions you may have regarding liver cancer, chronic hepatitis infections, the case file and UCCC.
+- Receive the opportunity to ask the guest speaker panel and the UCCC team any questions you may have regarding lung cancer, lung cancer screening, the case file and UCCC.

 Still confused how cancer occurs?
-Come along to our BASICS OF CANCER workshop where esteemed tutors from YACI’s High School Masterclass Program will give you a comprehensive overview of cancer biology!
+Come along to our BASICS OF CANCER workshop where our UCCC team will give you a comprehensive overview of cancer biology!